-Foresee is developing a new-generation, novel oral, high potency, highly selective and non-hydroxamate-based matrix metalloproteinase-12 (MMP-12) inhibitors based on rational drug design.
-The increase of the proteolytic enzyme MMP-12 is implicated in many diseases, such as asthma, chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis (IPF), non-alcoholic steatohepatitis (NASH), acute lung injury (ALI), sarcoidosis, Alport syndrome (rare genetic kidney disease), atherosclerosis, ischemic retinopathy, wound healing, multiple sclerosis, cystic fibrosis, osteoarthritis, rheumatoid arthritis, allergic rhinitis, inflammatory bowel Disease (ulcerative colitis and Crohn’s disease), nephritis and tumor growth (lung cancer metastasis).
-Therefore, Foresee’s small molecule MMP-12 inhibitors have the potential to treat these diseases.
+The increase of the proteolytic enzyme MMP-12 manifested in many diseases, such as asthma, chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis (IPF), non-alcoholic steatohepatitis (NASH), acute lung injury (ALI), sarcoidosis, Alport syndrome (rare genetic kidney disease), atherosclerosis, ischemic retinopathy, wound healing, multiple sclerosis, cystic fibrosis, osteoarthritis, rheumatoid arthritis, allergic rhinitis, inflammatory bowel Disease (IBD) (e.g., ulcerative colitis (UC) and Crohn’s disease (CD)), interstitial nephritis, and tumor growth (lung cancer metastasis).
+Based on the scientific rationale and chemical structure of the (MMP-12) inhibitor drug, it could have therapeutic effects on these diseases.

-Aldehyde Dehydrogenase 2 (ALDH 2) is a key mitochondrial regulator of toxic aldehyde metabolism.
-Those toxic aldehydes are associated with many mitochondrial-mediated cardiovascular-metabolic diseases (PAD, diabetes, NAFLD/NASH, heart failure, etc.) and rare diseases (Fanconi Anemia, Parkinson's disease, Shwachman-Diamond Syndrome, Ataxia etc.).
+Aldehyde Dehydrogenase 2 (ALDH 2) is a critical mitochondrial regulator of toxic aldehyde metabolism.
+Those toxic aldehydes are associated with many mitochondrial-mediated cardiovascular-metabolic diseases (PAD, diabetes, NAFLD/NASH, heart failure, etc.) and rare diseases (Fanconi Anemia, Parkinson's disease, Shwachman-Diamond Syndrome, Ataxia. etc.).

-Foresee licensed in a clinical stage compound and the platform technology of ALDH 2 from US-based Aviv Therapeutics, Inc. A lead compound, FP-045, is a novel, potent, oral small-molecule ALDH2 activator.
-Activation of ALDH2 by its agonist can potentially accelerate toxic aldehyde metabolism and can theoretically provide the treatment of these diseases.
-FP-045, the Phase 1 human clinical trials has been completed and proved to show acceptable safety and tolerability, and stable pharmacokinetics in healthy subjects.
-A Phase 2 proof-of-concept study in fanconi anemia patients is currerently being initiated.
-A follow-on compound FP-040, has also been identified and will be used to explore other potential indications such as central nervous system (CNS) diseases.
+Foresee licensed in a clinical-stage compound and the platform technology of ALDH 2 from US-based Aviv Therapeutics, Inc. A lead compound, (FP-045), is a novel, potent, oral small-molecule ALDH2 activator.
+Activation of ALDH2 by its agonist can accelerate toxic aldehyde metabolism and can theoretically provide the treatment of several diseases like Fanconi Anemia (FA) and Pulmonary arterial hypertension (PAH).
+FP-045, was tested in a Phase 1 healthy volunteers studies that have been completed and showed acceptable safety, tolerability, and stable pharmacokinetics.
+A Phase 2 proof-of-concept study in Fanconi Anemia patients is currently being initiated.
+Foresee also identified a follow-on compound (FP-040), and that will be used to explore other potential indications, related to central nervous system (CNS) diseases.